The Use and Selection of Specialty Grains and Adjuncts

 Flavours: Smooth, Bready.

-Flaked oats are a common adjunct for stouts and porters.
-Contributes silky, smooth mouthfeel and creaminess to your beer.
+Rolled/Flaked Oats Flaked oats are a common adjunct for stouts, porters and NEIPA’s.
+Flaked oats contributes a silky, smooth mouthfeel and creaminess to your beer.
 Must be mashed with barley malt for conversion.

 Flavours: Neutral